 Holistic nutritional service for people healing with Body Ecology Diet (B.E.D.).

-Cultured cream is a fancy name for sour cream, a.k.a crème fraiche and is very simple to make …. all you need is a jar, cream, and starter* to break down down the milk protein (casein) and convert the milk sugar (lactose) into lactic acid.
+Cultured cream is a fancy name for sour cream or what is traditionally called crème fraiche.
+Very simple to make!!
+All you need is a glass jar, cream, and culture starter* to break down protein in milk called casein) and to convert sugar in milk called lactose into lactic acid.

 1 packet of culture starter* (or 2 tablespoons cultured buttermilk)

 1 pint organic, heavy whipping cream** (preferably raw, pasture-raised)